solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Hands-on lab/Before the HOL - Modernizing data analytics with SQL Server 2019.md

    az account set --subscription <subscription id>
    ```

+4. Navigate to the lab files folder.

+    ```powershell
+    cd "C:\MCW-Modernizing-data-analytics-with-SQL-Server-2019-master\Hands-on lab\Resources"
+    ```

-4. Use the following steps to run the deployment script.
+5. Use the following steps to run the deployment script.
 This script will create an AKS service in Azure and then deploy a SQL Server 2019 big data cluster to AKS.
 The [deploy-sql-big-data-aks.py](deploy-sql-big-data-aks.py) script located in this folder is customized with environment variables that set the memory allocation for the cluster.

     > **Please note:** this script can take up to 30 minutes to complete.